Queen of Angels SPRED

 Sacraments and liturgy are a right of all people and are accessible to all.
 Participation in a SPRED community helps to facilitate readiness to enjoy the Sacraments with reverence and a new awareness.

 Call your parish and ask if there is a SPRED Program or a SPRED Chairperson and request to be connected with them.
-The Chairperson will facilitate placement to ensure an age appropriate setting.
+The Chairperson will facilitate placement to ensure an age-appropriate setting.
 Participation begins with a home visit from the Chairperson and/or Leader Catechist to initiate dialogue with the family and address any questions or concerns.
-It is important that you and your family feel comfortable and the relationship begins even before the first session.
+It is important that you and your family feel comfortable, and the relationship begins even before the first session.

 SPRED